novelmartis/novelmartis.github.io/_posts/2016-11-06-reverse-dictionary.md

 comments: true
 ---

-*The paper can be accessed on [arXiv][coling].
+*The associated COLING'16 paper can be accessed on [arXiv][coling].
 Setting a new baseline for deep phrasal semantic processing.
 The test dataset and sample code can be found on [Github][gitc].*

 #### Motivation & Idea: